kevinhughes27/TensorKart/README.md

 Training
 --------
 The `train.py` program will train a model using Google's TensorFlow framework and cuDNN for GPU acceleration.
-Training can take a while (~1 hour) depending on how much data you are training with.
+Training can take a while (~1 hour) depending on how much data you are training with and your system specs.
 The program will save the model to disk when it is done.

 Play
 ----
 The `play.py` program will take screenshots of your desktop expecting the emulator to be in the top left corner again.
 These images will be sent to the model to acquire the joystick command to send.
+The AI joystick commands can be overridden by holding the 'LB' button on the controller.

 Note - you need to start the emulator a [custom input driver](https://github.com/kevinhughes27/mupen64plus-input-bot) in order to pass the output from the AI to the emulator: